 LiDAR and Photo modes give the ability to capture 3D objects or the scenery using smartphones in two ways.
 If LiDAR technology on iPhones became a significant time-saver for processing certain scans (sceneries, murals, streets).
 Then processing photo sets in photogrammetry software is usually done on a relatively powerful PC or in the cloud via PC (f/e Autodesk ReCap software).
 Polycam is one of the first mobile apps that enabled uploading photo sets to the powerful PC/Server in the cloud.
 Once in the cloud, Apple’s Object Capture 3D reconstruction software does the job and 3D models become available to download after a short duration.

-At the moment LiDAR works on iPhones 12 PRO or higher versions.
+LiDAR works on iPhones 12 PRO or higher versions.
 Photo Mode should be working on all iOS devices.
-According to Polycam, an Android version of the application with the Photo Mode feature is expected to be released by the end of this year.
+According to Polycam, an Android version of the application with the Photo Mode feature is expected to be released soon.

 Which Mode to Use: LiDAR or Photo? – Both

 First of all, if an object or scenery is important for you, I would recommend capturing it using the LiDAR mode to start with.
 The capture in LiDAR plays as a sort of a warm-up.
 As the LiDAR’s result comes very quickly, it is easy to get the feel of where to pay attention when taking the photos in the Photo Mode.

 If to compare the end quality, Photo Mode provides better results, I would say, for everything.
 Only if we want to 3D scan large objects (houses, rooms) or the scenery, we would need to take multiple photo sets and stitch the objects together manually, when LiDAR may provide us with a lower quality result, but in a matter of seconds.
 Also, LiDAR is handy when there is a low-lighting situation or the object has a small number of features, walls for example.